brpl20/learning-blog/_posts/2023-10-02-marketing-growth.md

 - É o que une todos os aprendizados anterior
 - As pessoas querem saber mais do negócio através de artigos do que de propagandas
 - É possível provar o ROI das campanhas sim

+### Daft Punk
+- Controlaram todos os aspectos de sua arte de forma congruente

+### Different Scaping the Competitive Herd - Youngme Moon
+1. Offer something that is hard to come by
+2. Commit to a big idea
+3. Be intesely human
+4. True differentiation is a funciton of playing on strenghts

+### Purple Cow
+1. Create remarkable products that the right people seek out
+2. Offering something a little bit cheaper/better/faster is a waste of time
+3. The leading brand has ahuge advantage over the others
+4. Being outrageous is not remarkable

+### ZAG
+1. Clutter is the ENEMY
+2. Successful *zags* test porrly with consumers before they're launched so companies ignore them
+3. Your *zag* and company behavior must be aligned and coherent
+4. If you're not zagging, you're lagging

+### Resourcces
+- Different Scaping the Competitive Herd
+- Purple Cow
+- ZAG
+- The 22 Immutable laws of marketing
+- Hot Seat Group Coaching Sessions on Differentiation (YouTube)

+### 22 Laws
+1. The Law of the Mind: be first in the mind
+2. The Law of Sacrifice: give up something in order to get something
+3. The Law of Attributes: for every attribute, there is an opposite, effective attribute

+### Resumo de todos esses livros (in short...)
+- Customer Perception + Obsession
+- Be First
+- Sacrifice, Sacrifice, Sacrifice
+- Focus on one thing
+- Zag when they Zig
+- Things take time

+### REMOVE ANYTHING THAT
+1. Goes against your opinions and UNIQUE ability
+2. Your minimum viable market finds clichés
+3. Does NOT contribute to helping them achieve their goals and solve their pains
+4. Alternative can do BETTER

+> O QUE O MERCADO NÃO ESTÁ FALANDO!?

+### CAREFULLY ADD ANYTHING THAT
+1. Doubles Down your uniqueness
+2. Contributes to helping your minimum viable market achieve their goals and solve their pains
+3. Alternativas can't replicate
+4. Annoys, offends, are too expensive, too ugly, risky, too cheap, too heavy, too complicated, too simples
+5. Are generous, true

+# Radical Difference - Message
+> Your brain can't tell the difference between you having a real experience and you having a pretend experiência through a story - Susan Weinschenk

+## Estrutura da História
+- Character / Problem / Guide / Plan / Action / Failure / Sucess (SotryBrand - Donal Miller)

+- Using Insights You've Collected to tell this history based on the audience you selected

+Search for the following Principles:
+1. Radical Simplicity : Focus on ONE message; Miller's Laws: The number of 'bits' one can hold in their working memory is 5-9 items.
+This is a universal law observed in many studies.
+Use simple words to say complex things.
+Decide and COMMIT! **ONE FUCKING MESSAGE**
+2. Radical Confidence : Bold edginess breeds confidence and authority.
+Share your OPINIONS! **Pratfall Effect:** Admit your flaws. **Social Proof:** don't assume your scale is known; PROVE IT!
+3. Radical TRUTH: Stay on TRUTH; Don't lie to yourself or your market; Don't hide behind empty words; Lean onyour market for a gut check;

+> Writing your Story

+* A character in your minimum viable market
+* Wants to solve a pain, reach a iT goal, kill a monster
+* And meets your brand
+* Who gives them a plan
+* And calls them to action
+* That helps them to prevent staying in & pain or missing their 1 goal
+* And reach their 17 goal

+### Resources
+- CLX product Messaging Course (Momoko PRice)
+- Building a StoryBoard (Donald Miller)
+- Value Proposition: What it is & How to Create One (podcast ep Momoko Price)
+- Turning Customer Feedback into Creative Copy (podcast ep Momoko Price)
+- 3 Steps to Write Copy That Converts (podcast ep Joanna Wiebe)

+---

+# The Jolt - Making your market notice you without being sleazy
+1. Discover the two types of decisions people take and why they need to move away from their habits if you want to be noticed
+2. Learn how to jolt the people you seek to serve into action in one powerful, underutilized concept
+3. Find out the three principles behind a successful jolt that makes people notice you, trust you, and buy from you

+> Two parts of the brain (VALUE-based vs. HABIT-based) can't be active at the same time - Susan Weinschenk

+## 5 MISTAKES
+1. Buildint it and thinking - They will come!
+2. Thinking people should pay attention to you
+3. Getting cold feet
+4. Seeking too much feedback
+5. Saying too much